 Remember, it is your responsibility to stay informed about your program end date!

 Your program cannot be extended on the I-20 due to delays caused by academic probation or suspension.

 If you find that you will not complete your program by the date noted on your I-20, please make an appointment with the ISO to see if you are eligible for a program extension.
 If you are found eligible, your program end date will be extended in SEVIS and you will be issued a new I-20.

 A student who fails to complete his or her program within the time prescribed on the I-20 and cannot meet the extension criteria is considered out of status and must apply for reinstatement.

 Inviting Family to the United States

 Individuals who wish to invite family members to the U.S. to witness their graduation ceremony or to visit will need to request an invitation letter from the ISO.
 This letter will be presented by the family members when they apply for the visa in their country to show that the person they are visiting in the U.S. is considered to be a full time student and is currently in status with DHS.

-To request the invitation letter, please download the Invitation Request Form.
-Once it is completed, bring it to the ISO so that we can process the request.
+To request the invitation letter, please complete the Invitation Letter Request section of the Online Student Request form.
 Please allow up to three business days for processing.

 If you wish to transfer from Southeastern to another academic institution the following semester, you must follow these guidelines: